 Still not convinced that diversity and inclusion in the workplace matter?

-- Boston Consulting Group (BCG) found that companies that have more diverse management teams have 19% higher revenue.
+• Boston Consulting Group (BCG) found companies with more diverse management teams have 19% higher revenue.

-- Josh Bersin research found that inclusive companies are 1.7 times more likely to be innovation leaders in their market.
+• Josh Bersin’s research found inclusive companies are 1.7 times more likely to be innovation leaders in their market.

-- Deloitte found that 83% of millennials are actively engaged when they believe the organization fosters an inclusive culture, compared to 60% of millennials are actively engaged when they believe the organization does not have an inclusive culture.
+• Deloitte found 83% of millennials are actively engaged when they believe the organization fosters an inclusive culture, compared to 60% of millennials being actively engaged when they believe the organization does not have an inclusive culture.

 Diversity Training for the Modern Workplace